Lei Lei Berz

 Gretchen Loyola

 Gretchen Loyola grew up in Indianapolis, Indiana and began playing the violin at age four at the Indiana University Suzuki violin program.
-She later went on to study with Herbert Greenberg, concertmaster of the Baltimore Symphony, at the Peabody Conservatory at Johns Hopkins University.
+She later went on to study with Herbert Greenberg, the former concertmaster of the Baltimore Symphony, at the Peabody Conservatory of Johns Hopkins University in Baltimore, Maryland.
 She earned a BS in Music and a Graduate Performance Diploma.
-In 2001, Gretchen joined the Virginia Symphony Orchestra and played with the orchestra for three years.
-In 2004 she left the symphony to pursue a career in medicine.
-Gretchen was accepted to Eastern Virginia Medical School in Norfolk, Virginia and will graduate with a Masters of Science in the Physician Assistant Program in the spring of 2008.
+In 2001, Gretchen joined the Virginia Symphony Orchestra.

 Anastasia Migliozzi